 Your membership record has information from your enrollment form, including your address and telephone number.
-It shows your specific plan coverage.
+It shows your specific plan coverage including your personal doctor.

 We use information in your membership record to provide your coverage.
 Because of this, it is very important that you help us keep your information up-to-date.